-The results of the quality reviews and the actions decided upon based on the results are communicated to partners and staff.
+The results of the quality reviews and the actions decided upon based on the results are communicated to partners and other staff.
 The actions decided to be taken are implemented according to a plan.

-Root cause analysis
+Root cause analysis We perform analyses to identify

-We perform analyses to identify potential factors contributing to audit quality so that we can take actions for continuous development.
+potential factors contributing to audit quality so that we can take actions for continuous development.
 One of our primary objectives when conducting such analyses is to identify how we can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at engagements that meet the requirements, as well as those with findings-whether identified through our own internal review process or through external quality control-to identify possible distinctions and learning opportunities.
+We look at engagements that meet the requirements, as well as those with findings-whether identified through our own internal review process or through external inspections-to identify possible distinctions and learning opportunities.

 In the root cause analysis we consider factors relevant to technical knowledge, direction and review, professional scepticism, engagement resources, and training, among others.
 Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing audit working papers, as appropriate to understand the factors that may have contributed to audit quality.

-The Board assesses that

-the quality control system of PricewaterhouseCoopers Oy is operating effectively and provides us with reasonable assurance that we comply with professional standards and applicable legal and regulatory requirements, and that reports issued by us are appropriate in the circumstances.
-Review findings and other findings as well as initiatives for development relating to our quality control system are taken into account when further developing our system.
+The Board assesses that PricewaterhouseCoopers Oy's System of Quality Management is operating effectively and provides us with reasonable assurance that we comply with professional standards and applicable legal and regulatory requirements, and that reports issued by us are appropriate in the circumstances.
+Review findings and other findings as well as initiatives for development relating to our System of Quality Management are taken into account when further developing our system.